paulodiovani/blog.diovani.com/technology/_drafts/2026-04-08-use-git-worktrees-to-enable-parallel-ai-agents.md

 Added worktree: ../my-new-worktree
 ```

-After creating a Git Worktree, simply move to its directory and start your AI Agent of choice (e.g. Claude Code), allowing the parallel work.
+After creating a Git Worktree, simply move to its directory and start your AI Agent of choice (e.g. Claude Code), allowing parallel work.

 ```console
 $ cd ../my-new-worktree